 Similarly when something “bad” happens to us we have a tendency to think, God are you punishing me?
 This is not necessarily the case.
 When bad things happen we often falsely believe the lie, “God must be punishing me.”
 On the other hand, when we do mess up, when we do disobey God, when we intentionally hurt others, there are consequences for our actions but that is not the same as punishment.

-This has been a changeling concept for both myself and my husband.
+This has been a changeling concept for me.
 When the terms sin, justice, grace, punishment and consequences collide it is a mesh pot of complexity things are not so easily defined.
 In an attempt to define this topic I am describing something in simple terms that is incredibly complex.
 May God take my inadequacy of words and touch your heart and mind in a way that is truthful and understandable.

 So what is punishment?
 Punishment is what we deserve for our “sinful” actions.
 Punishment is what we would and will have if we refuse to accept Gods grace through Christ.
 But if we accept Christ he has already accepted our punishment.